ModellingWebLab/WLDocs/README.md

 Fitting takes a lot of processing power, especially when you do it repeatedly (which is often needed to test the quality of the fit).
 This means we'll probably need some sort of offline component for people to experiment with, after which users can upload a fitting spec and ask us to run it.

+## Version control

+We will use version control throughout WL2, so that all _entities_ (models, protocols and maybe even data sets) can have multiple versions.
+To this end, each entity will have its own GIT repository.

+### Identifiers

+Every entity requires a unique identifier, which can be used to create links on the web site, but should also be accessible to fitting specifications and model and data annotations.
+These will take the form of a uniform resource identifier ([URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier)), more specifically, a uniform resource locator ([URL](https://en.wikipedia.org/wiki/URL)).

+**Point of action:** Work out the details w.r.t. identifiers, versions, and (views of?) external entities.